abhinav4848/Obsidian-Personal-Research/Own notes/Concepts/Reinforcers of activity.md

 # Reinforcers of activity
 ## Primary conditioner rewards
-The primary reinforcing stimuli for an action are biological needs like food, water, sex, etc. These have a diminishing effect once an organism is sated or reached the limit of their needs.
+The [[primary motivational factors|primary reinforcing stimuli]] for an action are biological needs like food, water, sex, etc. These have a diminishing effect once an organism is sated or reached the limit of their needs.

 They are called primary because they are not learned.